factrc/rcraid-linux6/README.md

 `patch -p1 <patch-linux6-930`
 `Follow the instructions in the driver.`

-Free code driver it's same ( little difference ), but blob other.
+Free code drivers 8.1.0 & 9.3.0 it's same ( little difference ), but blob other.
 I not include patch in blob for working 930 in AM4.